tintin10q/stack-trace-study/README.md

 make all -j
 ```

-The all target is the first one that is defined so you can also just run `make -j`.
+The `all` target is the first one that is defined, so you can also just run `make -j`.
 If everything worked out correctly there should be $4*30=120$ files in the [STACK_TRACES](./STACK_TRACES) directory.
 Verify this with:

 ```shell